jordanfb/jordanfb.github.io/Tabs/Tools.md

-<h3>Art and Pipeline Tools for Load Roll Die</h3>
+# Art and Pipeline Tools for Load Roll Die
 Unity, C#, GitHub Actions

 Perhaps unsurprisingly for a developer with as many tools projects as I have, I implemented several tools during the development of <a href="/Tabs/LoadRollDie">Load Roll Die</a>.
 I started with some continuous delivery tools implemented in Github Actions to build the game for my target platforms and to deploy it to my playtesters on my itch.io page.
 I further implemented asset management tools to automatically generate necessary data types as well as to ensure my art and content assets were linked correctly.
 Last but not least I worked on several art tools to speed up art asset generation.
 The most obvious of those tools was a mesh generation tool that would build and UV unwrap the meshes for characters and locations on the overworld map given a texture with the cardboard outline shape hidden in the alpha channel.
+Totally removing the need to open mesh editing software at all, the tool sped up art iteration and production speed immensely which was essential for the solo project.

 Load Roll Die overworld map:
 ![Load Roll Die Map](https://jordanfaasbush.com/Images/livelyMapVideoTrimmedGifOptimized.gif)

+# SteamSeer
+Python, Flask, Docker, PostgreSQL, Nginx, Steam Store API

+I developed <a href="https://steamseer.toothpike.com" target=null>a site</a> to help game developers get a better sense of the market.
+A recreation (with permission) of the concepts behind the site Steam Prophet by Lars Ducet, users predict how many reviews a game on Steam will earn in the first four weeks after release and the site tracks the results and reports back.
+With the goal of making it as accessible as possible the site has user accounts for cross device and longer term save data but also supports saving predictions directly in your browser for anonymous use.